FromDual/dbstat/README.md

     | dbstat | purge_processlist  | dbstat@localhost | NULL       | 1 MINUTE | 2024-03-08 19:14:50 | 2024-03-08 19:14:50 | 2024-03-08 19:17:50 | 2024-03-08 18:14:50 | NULL | ENABLED | DROP          |
     +--------+--------------------+------------------+------------+----------+---------------------+---------------------+---------------------+---------------------+------+---------+---------------+

+For errors in EVENTs please check the MariaDB Error Log (log_error or journalctl -xeu mariadb).

 This scrips where tested on MariaDB 10.6 and 10.11.
 They possibly need some minor adaption for MySQL 8.0 ff.

 ## Features